coinslab/Knowledge-Base/config.md

 <!--
 Add here global page variables to use throughout your website.

-@def prepare = "Knowledge-Base"

 -->

 +++
-author = "Septimia Zenobia"
+author = "COINS Lab"
 mintoclevel = 2

+prepath = "Knowledge-Base"

 # Add here files or directories that should be ignored by Franklin, otherwise
 # these files might be copied and, if markdown, processed by Franklin which